 photo credit: Reagan Byrne

-Thanks to most rom-coms and Billy Joel songs, there’s a lot of pressure on Italian restaurants to be quaint and romantic places, where candlelight flickers on the faces of a couple who just broke-up, made-up, and got engaged on the same night.
-Based on the stereotype, the kitchen should be staffed by a multi-generational family who sometimes throw wooden spoons at each other.
-And a couple of dogs eating spaghetti in the back alley would be nice.
+Thanks to most rom-coms and Billy Joel songs, there’s a lot of pressure on Italian restaurants to be quaint and romantic places, where candlelight flickers on the faces of a couple who just broke up, made up, and got engaged on the same night.
+We can’t promise that you’ll find that at the 15 spots on this guide, but what we can guarantee is lots of old-school red sauce joints and hybrid wine bar restaurants heavy on small plates and crudo.

 Come to these places with the confidence that, even if your night doesn’t end under the moonlight as a Sinatra song plays, you'll walk away with some excellent pasta.
 Still looking for more carbs?
 Let us introduce you to the best pizza places in Boston.